hzhou849/unh_csci/CSCI_6616 - ARM Assembly/README.md

 ## ARM ASSEMBLY

+## Segments
+Data segment − It is represented by ```.data``` section and the .bss.
+The .data section is used to declare the memory region, where data elements are stored for the program.
+This section cannot be expanded after the data elements are declared, and it remains static throughout the program. <br>

+The .bss section is also a static memory section that contains buffers for data to be declared later in the program.
+This buffer memory is zero-filled. <br>

+Code segment − It is represented by ```.text section```.
+This defines an area in memory that stores the instruction codes.
+This is also a fixed area.

 ## Common commands
 ```LDR``` loads from memory into a register </br>
 ```STR``` stores register contents into memory </br>